AviralGoelAMD/composable_kernel/ACRONYMS.md

 # Acronyms in Composable Kernel

-This file lists technical acronyms found throughout the Composable Kernel codebase.
+The following acronyms are used in the Composable Kernel codebase:

 | Acronym | Expansion | Explanation |
 |---------|-----------|-------------|